Jkaara/LSTM-FX/README.md

-# Practical LSTM Time Series Prediction for Forex with TensorFlow and Algorithmic Bot
+# Pragmatic Deep Learning Model for Forex Prediction
+## Using LSTM and TensorFlow to prepare the GBPUSD Time Series and project a multi-step forecast
-This is the companion code to [Pragmatic LSTM for a Forex Time Series](https://medium.com).
+This is the companion code to [Pragmatic Deep Learning Model for Forex Prediction](https://medium.com).
 So, if you want to understand the intention of the code, I highly recommend reading the article series first.
 ## Setting Up The Environment
 The model training and prediction have been tested on both Ubuntu Linux 20.04 and Windows 10 and both work as expected.
 To prepare your machine to run the code, follow these steps: